Losing your money to the bookies hurts. I know, because I’ve been there!

 Well, first and most importantly, I want YOU to make a profit.

 And, I'm going to be doing the analysis for myself.
 After all, betting on horses in festivals is how I make my living.

 Which is why I can share my analysis with you for so little.

 If you're fed up walking away from the track with empty pockets.
 If you want to change your luck, then it's time to take action today!

-This guide is for the Aintree Festival from the 6th April - 8th April.
-It's a three-day event, which means you only have one chance to profit from it.
+This guide is for the Cheltenham Trials Festival is the 27th January.
+It's a one-day event, which means you only have one chance to profit from it.

 Or... you can do what you've already been doing, and continue to make a loss.
 Only you can change your luck!

 Take the amount you have to be across the festival, divide it by the number of races and split that across all bets in each race.